PURPOSE, SCOPE AND FOUNDATION

 Article 9- (1) Newly registered students who score below 69.50 in the Placement Test and less than 64.50 in the PIE are placed in the following groups according to their scores: “Elementary (A)”, “Pre-Intermediate (B)”, “Intermediate (C)” and Upper-Intermediate (D)”.

-(2) Graduate students are placed into level groups specified in clause one according to their PIE scores.
+(2) (Change SD 28.11.2018 353-A/14) Graduate students are placed into intermediate, upper intermediate level groups according to their PIE scores and continue their studies.

 (3) Students in the Preparatory Support Program are placed into two groups based on their levels; Support 1 and Support 2.